stephan13360/systemd-services/README.md

 #### LockPersonality=true

- If set, locks down the personality(2) system call so that the kernel execution domain may not be changed from the default or the personality selected with Personality= directive.
+ If set, locks down the personality system call so that the kernel execution domain may not be changed from the default or the personality selected with Personality= directive.
 I copied the explanation directly from the systemd documentaion, because this is the option I understand the least.
 It can improve security and sometimes breaks the service.
 I just turn it on and see if everything is still working.

 ### miscellaneous